Number24: Production and release

 The series was first announced by Movic in March 2019.
 The series was produced by PRA and directed by Shigeru Kimiya, with Rika Nakase writing the scripts and Saori Sakaguchi designing the characters.
 Takatoshi Hamano served as the series' sound director.
 The series premiered on Tokyo MX on January 8, 2020.
-Masanori Kobayashi performed the opening theme song, "Set".
+Masanori Kobayashi performed the opening theme song, "Set!".
 The series has three ending themes, "Kimi to Iru nara", "Comical Try!!", and "Every Fight".
-They were performed by Kengo Kawanishi and Ryōta Suzuki, Kawanishi and Junichi Yanagita, and Kawanishi and Shōhei Komatsu respectively.
+They were performed by Natsusa Yuzuki (Kengo Kawanishi) and Seiichirou Shingyouji (Ryōta Suzuki), Yuzuki (Kawanishi) and Ibuki Ueoka (Junichi Yanagita), and Yuzuki (Kawanishi) and Yasunari Tsuru (Shōhei Komatsu) respectively.
 Episodes 11 and 12 were originally intended to be broadcast on March 18 and March 25, 2020.
 However, due to the COVID-19 pandemic, they were delayed to April 8 and April 15, 2020, respectively.

 Internationally, the series was licensed by Funimation outside of Asia.

 Reception

 Caitlin Moore from Anime Feminist praised the plot and characters, while criticizing the animation and character designs.
 Rebecca Silverman from Anime News Network praised the series for the main trio's story and the theme music, while criticizing the large amounts of characters and plot points present in the series.
 She also felt there were some body issues in the art.